Erwin Nypels

-Erwin Nypels (born 1 August 1933 in Bloemendaal, North Holland) is a Dutch former politician.
+Erwin Nypels (1 August 1933 – 8 December 2024) was a Dutch politician.

+Life and career

+Nypels was born in Bloemendaal, North Holland.
 With a background in the field of public housing and pensions, he worked for years for a settlement of the pensions, and so came with an initiative.
-Nypels also brought a private member through an arrangement of woningsplitsing established.
-He was Member of Parliament for D66 he was in 1967 business economist at the PTT and two years chairman of the JOVD.
+Nypels also brought a private member's bill through an arrangement of woningsplitsing established.
+He was Member of Parliament for D66.
+He was in 1967 business economist at the PTT and for two years chairman of the JOVD.
 After his political career, he was president of the union for senior staff.

+Nypels died in Rijswijk on 8 December 2024, at the age of 91.